dchipping/lahm-track/README.md

 ### A framework for training and evaluating Apperance History Management agents in a multi-object visual tracking context:
 - `/experiments`: Evaluation scripts for running agents in the tracker on MOT Challenge datasets.
 - `/mot-gallery-agent`: Package for training apperance management agents using variety of modern Reinforcement Learning methods.
-- `/tools`: Results analysis tooling and visulisation scripts for qualatative anlysis.
+- `/tools`: Results analysis tooling and visulisation scripts for qualatative analysis.
 - `/docs`: Research report and additional material webpage.

 ## Setup Environment